 BUHS provides medical care and patient education to students at Baylor University.
-Baylor faculty and staff can come to the Health Center to recieve immunizations.
+Baylor faculty and staff can come to the Health Center to receive immunizations.

 We are comprised of a multidisciplinary staff of physicians, nurse practitioners, a psychiatrist, nurses, a physical therapist, pharmacist, pharmacy technicians, administrative and technical personnel which are available to provide a comprehensive array of services.